-- 43.(1) The Council must establish policies and procedures respecting the First Nation lending First Nation's financial assets including actions to ensure effective management and collection of these loans. - (2) The Council may approve the lending of First Nation's financial assets in accordance with the policies and procedures of the First Nation.
+43.(1) The Council must establish policies and procedures respecting the First Nation lending First Nation's financial assets including actions to ensure effective management and collection of these loans.

+(2) The Council may approve the lending of First Nation's financial assets in accordance with the policies and procedures of the First Nation.

-Prohibited Loans to First Nation Members
+Permitted Loans to First Nation Members

-44. The First Nation must not make a loan to a member of the First Nation.
+44.(1) The First Nation may make a loan to a member of the First Nation if